 Note the emphasis on competencies.
 In some other industries, you may see levels defined based on job scope – e.g. “I manage people therefore I am more senior than someone who doesn’t”, or “I manage 15 people therefore I am more senior than that other guy who only manages 5”.

-Our leveling matrix has 7 columns that determine how performant (or senior) you are.
+Depending on what Engineering team/area you join, your leveling matrix can have up to 7 columns that determine how performant (or senior) you are.
 Levels 1 and 2 correspond to junior, fresh-out-of-school engineers and level 7 targets a truly exceptional and experienced engineer, whose impact is enormous both inside and outside the company.